DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 - **End the charade**: The Ministry of AYUSH must stop promoting Ayurveda as an antibiotic alternative while tolerating its graduates being antibiotic prescribers.
 Pick one position and defend it honestly.
 - **Consumer protection**: Patients have successfully taken legal action against AYUSH practitioners for misrepresentation when they believed they were receiving treatment from an MBBS doctor.
 This needs to become the norm, not the exception.
 Patients deserve to know exactly what qualifications their healthcare provider possesses.

-## The Uncomfortable ConclusionDr.
-Shetty's warning is clear: if we continue on this path, we will run out of effective antibiotics and return to a pre-penicillin era.
+## The Uncomfortable Conclusion: Dr. Shetty's warning is clear: if we continue on this path, we will run out of effective antibiotics and return to a pre-penicillin era.
 This isn't fear-mongering.
 This is medical reality.

 Every stakeholder in the Indian healthcare system—from the Ministry of AYUSH to individual practitioners, from medical councils to educational institutions—must confront this crisis honestly.
 The BAMS graduates practicing modern medicine without adequate training aren't heroes filling healthcare gaps.
 They're undertrained practitioners contributing to one of the gravest public health threats of our time.